minimaxwell/cdl-bpf/Readme.md

 various headers we are parsing.
 This is especially true because IPv4 and IPv6 headers have a different length.

-Let's declare a `u32 offset` variable and store the offset of the next data to parse in it :
+Let's declare a `unsgined int offset` variable and store the offset of the next data to parse in it :

 ```
-u32 offset = 0;
+unsigned int offset = 0;
-u8 l4_proto;
+char l4_proto;

 /* ...
 Ethernet header extraction ... */